cecil1527/JoystickGremlinExtensions/README.md

 # What is Joystick Gremlin Extensions?
 JGE is a handful of python modules meant to be used in JG user plugins.

-* Currently it's all axis manipulation.
-* But I'd like to add button modules in the future (macros, tempos, chains, etc.), so that you can have more control than what JG currently exposes to the user.
-    * I'd like to be able to conditionally reset a chain, for example.
+There are axis modules and button modules.

 # Dependencies
 At the time of writing: